-The British Studies Program was created by The University of Southern Mississippi and its consortium partner schools more than 35 years ago.
+The British Studies Program was created by The University of Southern Mississippi and its consortium partner schools more 40 years ago.

 How many courses do students take on the British Studies program?

 All students take a single course for six academic hours.
 Three of the credits are related to the work you will do in London and elsewhere on the program.
-The other three will be based on the research project you begin abroad and complete by the end of September, back in the states.
+The other three will be based on the research project you begin abroad and complete by the beginning of August, back in the states.

 Do students on the British Studies program have experience traveling abroad?
 If I do not, will I be able to make it?